 Featuring a core of 13 letterwinners and a veteran coach with more than 600 wins, combined with 10 fresh faces on the field and a pair of assistant coaches who reigned during their respective collegiate careers, the LMU softball team is primed to kick off the 2013 season.

-Former U.S. National Team member and Cal State Fullerton standout, Gina Oaks, has been named an assistant coach for the LMU softball program, beginning in 2012-13.
+Former U.S. National Team member and Cal State Fullerton standout, Gina Oaks, has been named an assistant coach for the LMU softball program.

 "In my opinion, Gina was the best person for this job in the whole country and we are thrilled to have her on our staff," said Ferrin.
 "She has played at the highest level, she is highly respected and regarded around the country, and she is a clinician beyond reproach.
 She brings continuity, regiment and structure and she will put us in a position to play at a different level."